EggHeadedGameDev/About-Me/README.md

  I make games

  What games do I make?
- KERSANOC:/n
+ KERSANOC:
- A story-based hack 'n slash, in which you fight insane bosses, learn extensive story and befrend the characters of the game./n
+ A story-based hack 'n slash, in which you fight insane bosses, learn extensive story and befrend the characters of the game.
- I explain this more in further google docs, which I might link soon./n
+ I explain this more in further google docs, which I might link soon.

- DON'T PRESS ENTER (the game)/n
+ DON'T PRESS ENTER (the game)
  Don't press enter.
 That's it.
-Talk to the Narrator while not pressing enter, however you can still do a lot while not pressing enter.../n
+Talk to the Narrator while not pressing enter, however you can still do a lot while not pressing enter...
  I also explain this more in google docs

-/n
- What else do I do?/n
+ What else do I do?
  I'm a hobby programmer, it's primarily for my GCSE/A Level work, but it doesn't change the fact that I enjoy doing it.